dinhtungdu/dinhtungdu.github.io/_posts/2018-12-23-synchronizing-vim-8-configuration.md

 ---
 layout: post
-title: vim 8: Synchronizing config and plugins with git submodule
+title: Synchronizing vim 8 config and plugins with git submodule
 ---
 A vim user may change the config or plugins every day, and I was no exception.
 My current configuration is completely different from the first day I use vim.
 Because my current config takes me so much time and effort to achieve, it's wise to keep it safe.